 Students are required to be punctual and should be present at all lessons, unless ill.
-Students who need to attend appointments, or who will be absent during class times, should notify the school office with a written note prior to the event.
-When unexpected absences occur, or sickness necessitates being away from the College please notify the school office preferably by 9.00am by email and a written note should be forwarded to the teacher as soon as expedient.
+Students who need to attend appointments, or who will be absent during class times, should notify the class teacher with a written note prior to the event.
+When unexpected absences occur, or sickness necessitates being away from the College please notify the school office by 9.00am by email.
 This is a legal requirement.